 - ABBA Voyage | December 1st - 30th

 - The Cure | December 11th, 12th, 13th

 NOTE: There will also be several great holiday-themed concerts at churches and other locations in London.

 You can find all of the concerts happening in London this month here.

 8. Attend a Live Sporting Event

-There will be several great football (soccer) matches to enjoy in London this December.
+There are usually several great football (soccer) matches to enjoy in London during the month of December.

 The World Darts Championships takes place in December, from the 15th - 39th at Alexandra Palace.

 There will also be a Basketball Hall of Fame London Showcase taking place on December 4th at the O2 Arena.